Eureka (1979 film): Production

 A Trip Down Market Street (1906) is the source material for Eureka.

 In August 1974, Gehr participated in the film program New Forms in Films, curated by Annette Michelson.
 She showed him a 16 mm print of A Trip Down Market Street given to her by Ruth Perlmutter, who had been a student of hers at New York University.
 Perlmutter had obtained the print from a salesman from the San Francisco Bay Area, who in turn had found it in a trunk of his father's belongings.
-Gehr called Perlmutter to get his own print of the film, and after watching it repeatedly over several months, he decided to make something from it.
+Gehr was interested in the film because it reminded him of his first experiences in San Francisco.
+He called Perlmutter to get his own print of the film, and after watching it repeatedly over several months, he decided to make something from it.

-To make Eureka, Gehr projected A Trip Down Market Street with a Kodak Analyst projector which allowed him to project individual frames.
+To make Eureka, Gehr projected A Trip Down Market Street with a Kodak Analyst projector, which allowed him to project individual frames.
 He used a Bolex 16 mm camera to record each image four to eight times.
 Gehr adjusted this ratio throughout the film and sought a speed that would register as being "on a borderline between stillness and motion".
 The contrast in the image was then increased when Eureka was processed at the film laboratory.
 The film's title refers to a logo for Eureka, California that appears on a wagon toward the end of the film.
 Gehr used Fever as a working title for the film but changed it because of the similarity to Paul Morrissey's 1972 film Heat.